aya222222/henry-s_map/README.md

 google map API

 # build/deploy instructions
-Click each year, then the cases in the year show up.
+In Map page, click each year, then the cases in the year show up.
 Click each case, it shows route, duration, detail of the case.